kihab/f1-app/infrastructure/docker.md

 * Could add a migration admin tool (like `pgAdmin`) as another service if needed.
 * Could add batch seeding or background jobs if API limits are tighter in future.
+* Could implement Redis persistence or cluster configuration for production environments.
+* Could add Redis monitoring/admin tools (like Redis Commander) as an additional service.

 ---